How is this better than what we had?

 Previously capacity was 130 fixed seats.
 The new renovated planetarium increases that number by 15 seats.
 We now have 145 fixed seats and an additional 5 spaces for wheelchairs.

-What accommodations are you making for ADA compliance?
+What accommodations do you have for ADA compliance?

-Our sound system will include hearing assist capability through ten USL, Inc. Model UPC -28C personal wireless headsets and 2 receivers (see description below).
-In addition (although it is not required) we plan to have full scripts available for each program, so that any profoundly deaf visitor may be able to follow along with the visuals of any prerecorded program.
+Our sound system includes hearing assist capability through ten USL, Inc. Model UPC -28C personal wireless headsets and 2 receivers (see description below).
+In addition (although it is not required) we have full scripts available for each program, so that any profoundly deaf visitor may be able to follow along with the visuals of any prerecorded program.

 Infrared Headphone Transmission System UPC

 USL’s Infrared system is designed to fill a lifetime void… intelligible, clear sound for thousands of the hearing impaired.
 The self-contained unit installs in the front or back of the auditorium using a removable mount system and is easily transported to each theatre as needed.
 Headphone receivers will work in any auditorium with no need for different frequency receivers unlike F.M. systems.